Smith Magazine: Six-Word Memoirs on Love & Heartbreak

-Photo from The Valentine’s Day Personal Media Mixer & Confessional Culture Variety Show with the hosts, including Larry Smith and Fershleiser.
+Photo from The Valentine's Day Personal Media Mixer & Confessional Culture Variety Show with the hosts, including Larry Smith and Fershleiser.

 Similar to the first six-word reader project, the Six-Word Memoirs on Love & Heartbreak project asked readers to reveal their most intimate six words on the loves of their lives.

 The Love & Heartbreak projected culminated in a book which SMITH Magazine touted as a "roller-coaster ride through the complexities of the human heart."
 The book launched a book tour, and in 2009, Smith and Fershleiser traveled around the country promoting the new, second book and the Six-Word Memoir phenomenon.
 SMITH Magazine created a video to illustrate the memoirs collected for the Love & Heartbreak book.
 The video was played on the book tour and can also be found online.

 Love & Heartbreak event

-In February 2009, Smith Magazine, along with several other websites/magazines, hosted a special event: “The Valentine’s Day Personal Media Mixer & Confessional Culture Variety Show.”
+In February 2009, Smith Magazine, along with several other websites/magazines, hosted a special event: "The Valentine's Day Personal Media Mixer & Confessional Culture Variety Show."
 PostSecret, Found Magazine, Mortified, and Cassette From My Ex joined SMITH for an evening of storytelling, singing, and multimedia projects.

 Six-Word Memoirs for Teens

-In 2008, Smith Magazine launched SMITH Teens, the only Six-Word project with a devoted website which provides heightened reader interaction and Six-Word Memoir creation.
+In 2008, Smith Magazine launched SMITH Teens, the only Six-Word project with a devoted website.
+It provides heightened reader interaction and Six-Word Memoir creation.
 Like the other Six-Word Memoir projects, SMITH Teens transformed into a collection of Six-Word Memoirs; this time all by teens (ages 13–19), and will be released as a book in late 2009.

 The Smith Teens site has several features that are regularly used by SMITH teen-readers.
 The WordCloud, which is a collection of words on one page that link to a list of Six-Word Memoirs that reference the clicked word.
 Featured entries, which highlights the best of the teen Six-Word Memoirs.
 Lastly, the SMITH Teens site has a blog devoted to teen Six-Word Memoir news on the Internet and in the media.